external-secrets/kubernetes-external-secrets/README.md

 </tr>
 </table>

-Then, one could create following `ExternalSecret`
+Then, one could create the following `ExternalSecret`

 ```yaml
 apiVersion: kubernetes-client.io/v1